Mon-Fri 8-16 (GMT +2)

 In addition, it is vital to target the treatment into the tumor with pinpoint accuracy in order to minimise the damage to healthy radiosensitive liver tissue.
 Stereotactic radiotherapy is administered over the course of 1 to 14 days, depending on the size of the tumor and the individual treatment plan.

-In most cases, radiotherapy is an effective mode of treating liver cancer.
-Sometimes, the treated tumor may even be eradicated.
 Unfortunately, radiotherapy does not cure liver cancer altogether in most cases, and a risk of recurrence exists.
 However, liver cancer can be treated with chemotherapy after radiotherapy.
 Immediate and comprehensive treatment of liver cancer with both radiotherapy and chemotherapy can improve the patient’s prognosis and life expectancy.